Epilogue – The Miracle Child

 Jean-Sebastian turned and smiled at Harry—Jean-Paul had been Jean-Sebastian's father's name, and Harry knew that Jean-Sebastian had always wanted to name a child after his father.

 "Thank you, Harry," he said.
 "That means a lot to me."

 "There's more," Harry said.
 Jean-Sebastian turned and eyed him with a quizzical expression.
 "His full name will be Jean-Paul Potter Delacour."

 Shocked, Jean-Sebastian stared at Harry, clearly not knowing what to say.

 "He's your heir, Jean-Sebastian.
-Fleur and I are in agreement—he will always be a Potter, but we wanted to make sure that your name continues on just as I have been given the chance to carry on my name.
+Fleur and I are in agreement—he will always be a Potter, but we wanted to make sure that your name continues just as I have been given the chance to carry on my name.
 Thus, though we will raise him as a Potter, he will have your surname and when he marries his children will bear that name as well.
+And if you agree, he will inherit from you all your holdings and positions in France.
 This is our gift to you, a repayment of all you have done for us—for me!—since you entered my life."